Georgia State Route 400: SR 400 Express Lanes

-GDOT is currently conducting environmental studies to study the impact of new express toll lanes each way on SR 400, starting at the North Springs MARTA station and traveling 16 miles along SR 400 to the McFarland Pkwy exit (exit 12).
-The express lanes, for which drivers will need a Peach Pass to travel on, will be two buffer-separated lanes each way from the North Springs MARTA station to McGinnis Ferry Rd and one buffer-separated lane each way from McGinnis Ferry Rd to McFarland Pkwy.
+GDOT is currently conducting environmental studies to study the impact of new express toll lanes each way on SR 400, starting at the North Springs MARTA station and traveling 16 miles along SR 400 to the McFarland Parkway exit (exit 12).
+The express lanes, for which drivers will need a Peach Pass to travel on, will be two buffer-separated lanes each way from the North Springs MARTA station to McGinnis Ferry Rd and one buffer-separated lane each way from McGinnis Ferry Rd to McFarland Parkway.
 The express lanes will use 'dynamic pricing,' so drivers will pay higher prices during rush hour; but, transit buses and registered vanpools will not have to pay additional fees to use these lanes.
-In addition, a bus rapid transit system, Georgia's first, will run along the express lanes; the system will possibly include bus access to stops at or near the North Spring MARTA station, Holcomb Bridge Rd, North Point Mall, Old Milton Pkwy, and an existing MARTA park and ride at Windward Pkwy.
-The local SR 400 lanes and the express lanes are expected to have direct merges around Northridge Rd (exit 6), Haynes Bridge Rd (exit 9) and at its terminus at McFarland Pkwy; expected direct access ramps will be located at the North Springs MARTA station, Holcomb Bridge Rd (exit 7), Webb Bridge Road, and Union Hill Rd.
+In addition, a bus rapid transit system, Georgia's first, will run along the express lanes; the system will possibly include bus access to stops at or near the North Spring MARTA station, Holcomb Bridge Road, North Point Mall, Old Milton Parkway, and an existing MARTA park and ride at Windward Parkway.
+The local SR 400 lanes and the express lanes are expected to have direct merges around Northridge Road (exit 6), Haynes Bridge Rd (exit 9) and at its terminus at McFarland Parkway; expected direct access ramps will be located at the North Springs MARTA station, Holcomb Bridge Road (exit 7), Webb Bridge Road, and Union Hill Road.

-GDOT will start construction between 2021 and 2022 and complete construction between 2024 and 2027, at a cost of $1.8 billion.
+Construction was to begin in 2021, but due to increased costs (which exceeded GDOT's $1.7 billion budget) had to be delayed.
+A new developer is expected to be announced in early 2024, construction to begin in 2025, and substantial completion to take place in 2031.
 As a part of the project, GDOT has said that they might be acquiring around 50 homes near the North Springs MARTA station, as well as small pieces of land along SR 400 north of Sandy Springs.

+In November 2024, the state of Georgia signed a contract with private firm SR 400 Peach Partners to revamp 16 mi of SR 400 north of I-285, and then operate the express lanes as a private tollway for 50 years.
+Construction is expected to start in late 2025, and substantial completion is anticipated in 2031.